Drakeze/Drakeze/README.md

 - Behind-the-scenes work
 - Ongoing growth as an engineer

-The focus is on learning, iteration, and consistency—not promotion.
+The focus is on learning, iteration, and consistency, not promotion.

 ---